JohnReedLOL/Essay_for_Disability/README.md

 ### Social or Interpersonal or Personality Issues

 I’m going to update this section above the horizontal line.
 Before I wrote “The fourth reason I can't work is social”.
 And yeah, I do have social issues, but I always had social issues and people were stupid enough to give me job offers in the past, at least during certain points in my mood cycle.
 I think the social issues I have are more a problem for dating and relationships than they are for working.
 Like yeah, sure, I have never been in an official boyfriend and girlfriend relationship despite being a cisgender heterosexual male who is 30 years old despite making my personal best efforts to get into a relationship, but that’s not super relevant from a work perspective.
+The specific cognitive issues, the stuff in the cognitive issues section of this essay, is much more relevant from a work perspective.
+See this section:

+* <a href="#Cognitive-Issues">Cognitive Issues</a>

-The specific cognitive issues, the stuff in the cognitive issues section of this essay, is much more relevant from a work perspective than what I previously wrote in this section about social issues.
-As such, the contents of this section (below the horizontal line below) can be ignored.
+That section is more relevant (at least from an "ability to work" perspective) than what I previously wrote in this section about social issues.
+As such, the contents of this section (below the horizontal line below) can be largely ignored, at least from an "ability to work" perspective.

 Do I have friends in my life who I love and care about emotionally?
 Absolutely not.
 I barely have acquaintances.
 But again, that’s not super relevant from a work perspective.